By: Editorial Team | Posted: March 20, 2019 | Updated: April 22, 2023

 In a way it is.
 Alexa can initiate a video call if you have the Amazon Echo Show.
 And Skype and Facetime are two alternate ways to conduct video calls.
 Facetime expecially is extremely easy and very high quality, in our experience.

 However several of our explorers who are regular users of Facetime or Skype made comments like this about the Echo Show:

-I didn't expect to be impressed at all, but the Echo Show seemed like a powerful call for simple video calling.
+I didn’t expect to be impressed at all, but the Echo Show seemed like a powerful tool for simple video calling.

 The notable aspects that made this the case:

 - An all-in-one design so you don’t need to worry about adding a camera to your computer.